|Previous College:||Canisius '08|

-Marie Warner enters her second season as an assistant coach of the Quinnipiac women’s basketball program.
+Marie Warner enters her third season as an assistant coach of the Quinnipiac women’s basketball program.
 Warner brings a wealth of basketball knowledge to the Bobcats, after playing professionally overseas and four years at the collegiate level.

 Prior to Quinnipiac, Warner was a member of Virtus Cagliari, a basketball franchise in the Italian Series A2.
 She enjoyed a three-year career with the club, a stint that was highlighted by a 2010 league championship.
 Warner flourished a year later, averaging 13.8 points and 9.9 rebounds per game.
 The team snatched second place in the division.